-For serial port access radios (basically any radio connected with USB or with a serial port), you will need to set the CI-V “Unlink from [REMOTE]” to (SET > Connectors > CI-V) true.
+For serial port access radios (IC-7300 and basically any radio connected with USB or with a serial port), you will need to set the CI-V “Unlink from [REMOTE]” to (SET > Connectors > CI-V) true.
 Next, set the “CI-V USB Baud Rate” to 115200 (required for spectrum access).
 Finally, enable the “CI-V Transceive” option, which provides wfview with a telemetry stream from the radio.

 On the settings tab, you can select from ”Enable USB (serial)” or ”Enable LAN”.